 In this paper, we analyze several adaptive and static data models of arithmetic compression.
 These models are represented by using Upgraded Petri net as our original class of the Petri nets.
-After iterative process of modeling, simulation and analysis, the models are transformed into an application.
-The models refer to one-pass and two-pass arithmetic coding where set of symbols is refers to bytes or nibbles.
-Frequency of a symbol is represented as unsigned 32-bit integer.
-Original software for modeling and simulations of Upgraded Petri net, PeM (Petri Net Manager), is developed and used for all models described in this paper.
-All models are observed in the experiments by using created application over standard set of files.
-Experimental results are presented and compared.
+After the iterative processes of modeling, simulation and analysis, the models are transformed into an application.
+The models refer to one-pass and two-pass arithmetic coding where a set of symbols refers to bytes or nibbles.
+The frequency of a symbol is represented as an unsigned 32-bit integer.
+Original software for modeling and simulations of Upgraded Petri net, PeM (Petri Net Manager) is developed and used for all models described in this paper.
+All models are observed in the experiments by using a created application over a standard set of files.
+Experimental results are presented and compared. © 2013 Elsevier Ltd. All rights reserved.